Health Insurance With COVID-19 Covered*

 Is Covishield effective?

 The vaccine initially showed an efficacy rate of 70% during the phase 3 trials in December 2020.
 The results are as per clinical trials conducted on 11363 volunteers across Brazil and the United Kingdom.
-However, it has been seen that after the first and second dose of Covishield, the efficacy rate was 90%.
+However, it has been seen that after the first and second doses of Covishield, the efficacy rate was 90%.

 Covishield: Dosage and Side Effects